 What are landing pages?

-Landing pages are the pages that your visitors directly land onto when they click on a search result.
-It is important that your landing pages capture your visitor’s attention and lead them to the inner pages of your site.
+Landing pages are the pages that your visitors directly land on when they click on a search result.
+Your landing pages must capture your visitors’ attention and lead them to the inner pages of your site.

-If your landing page doesn’t answer the search query or isn’t compelling enough and majority of visitors landing on your landing page click the “back” button and go back to the search results, you’d likely see your rankings dipping over time.
+If your landing page doesn’t answer the search query or isn’t compelling enough, and the majority of visitors landing on your landing page click the “back” button and go back to the search results, you’d likely see your rankings dipping over time.

 There are three steps you should follow in order when constructing your landing pages: